helmuthdu/algorithms-data-structures-js/docs/testing-questions.md

 # Testing Questions

 * What are some advantages/disadvantages to testing your code?
+* What is black test and white testing
 * What tools would you use to test your code's functionality?
 * What is the difference between a unit test and a functional/integration test?
 * What is the purpose of a code style linting tool?